petersavinos/Technical_Instructions/README.md

 - Click **"Enable"** on the permissions you want to access
 ## Step 9: Explore Snapchat
 - Access snapchat's different features
+# Conclusion
+  The step-by-step instructions on how to install Snapchat on your mobile device ends here.
+If you are still struggling after these instructions or need more help with successfully downloading Snapchat, visit https://www.snapchat.com/download?purpose=snapchatdotcom&sp=snapchatdotcom.
+If you want more general information about the Snapchat app, visit https://www.snapchat.com/.